Essay guidelines

 Preparing an essay outline will help you organize your headings, findings, and thoughts.
 If you do not want to prepare an outline, you can try mind mapping or writing your thoughts on individual index cards, as in the old days.

-The hook, contextual information, and thesis statement are the three critical components of the explanatory essay introduction.
+The hook sentence, contextual information, and thesis statement are the three critical components of the explanatory essay introduction.

 - First, write a hook sentence.
 This may be a fascinating fact, an exciting quotation, or something else that might pique the audience’s curiosity.